Antlers for dogs usually come from deer, elk, reindeer or moose.

 Elk are a popular source of antler chews for dogs.

-Possibly because they are bigger, tougher, and less likely to snap than deer antlers.
+Possibly because they are big, tough, and less likely to snap than deer antlers.

 Under the biting force of most dogs, they might be less likely to crack, fracture or splinter.